-In addition to meeting one of the proximity categories described above, the applicant commits to provide to residents free transit passes or discounted passes priced at no more than half of retail cost.
-Passes shall be made available to each Rent-Restricted Unit for at least 15 years.
+In addition to meeting one of the point categories described above, the applicant commits to provide to residents free transit passes or discounted passes priced at no more than half of retail cost.
+Passes shall be made available to each Low-Income Unit at the time a Low-Income Unit is leased to the tenant and shall be made available for at least 15 years.
+These points are not available for projects with van service.
+These points are only available to Rural set-aside projects with dial-a-ride service for free or discounted dial-a-ride passes.

-At least one pass per Tax Credit unit 3 points At least one pass per each 2 Tax Credit units 2 points
+At least one pass per Low-Income Unit At least one pass per each 2 Low-Income Units 3 points 2 points